Young farmer from Bhutan visiting an organic farm in Engadin, Switzerland (Photo: Tina Roner)

 The «organic exchange» project goals are to strengthen the organic grassroots movement and to promote the development of organic farming in mountainous regions.
 Organic farmers participate in mutual study tours and practice-oriented cooperation, exchanging ideas, knowledge, and know-how.
 These connections strengthen vocational skills and abilities and create a continuous transfer of knowledge.

 Organic farming has great potential to contribute to meaningful employment and income generation for young people in mountainous regions, thus counteracting rural-urban migration and youth unemployment.
 Moreover, organic farming combines ecologically and environmentally sound approaches.
 These contribute to meeting the 17 Sustainable Development Goals (SDGs) at all levels.

-Our «organic exchange» has been postponed due to the worldwide coronavirus pandemic.
-Information will follow.
+Our «organic exchange» couldn’t take place due to the worldwide coronavirus pandemic.

 «organic exchange» 2019